-Several sources have claimed that German carrier Lufthansa, in the coming days, will be announcing their plans to serve Lambert International Airport (STL) in St. Louis, Mo.
+Several sources have claimed that German carrier Lufthansa, in the coming days, will be announcing its plans to serve Lambert International Airport (STL) in St. Louis, Mo.
 More information is expected to be revealed in a press conference on Tuesday, Dec.
 14, 2021.

-While no official plans have been announced, it is likely the carrier will connect the Missouri city with either of their hubs in Frankfurt (FRA) or Munich (MUC), Germany.
-These cities are where the vast majority of their flights arrive and depart from, and allow passengers traveling beyond Germany to connect to other Lufthansa flights.
+Lufthansa is known for bringing a high-quality product to cities all throughout the world.
+Serving over 15 destinations in the United States and having an extensive partnership with United Airlines through Star Alliance, the carrier has a large footprint in transatlantic travel from America.
+While no official plans have been announced, it is likely the carrier will connect the Missouri city with either of its hubs in Frankfurt (FRA) or Munich (MUC), Germany.
+These cities are where the vast majority of Lufthansa's flights arrive and depart, and will allow passengers traveling beyond Germany to connect to other Lufthansa flights.

 As Lufthansa and the rest of the industry emerge from the pandemic, it will constantly be monitoring the economic landscape for new market opportunities.
 St. Louis, while new, could potentially be the first of many new cities in the giant’s network.

 An Introduction to Human Factors and Pilot Performance » Wright Amendment Blues: Delta Wins Right to Stay at Dallas Love Field After Legal Battle » Computer Glitch Leaves American Airlines Flights Without Pilots »